 In conclusion, walking meditation is a simple yet effective way to cultivate mindfulness, reduce stress, and improve physical and psychological health.
 It allows us to connect with our bodies, with nature, with horses, and the present moment in a way that is often difficult to achieve in our busy lives.
 Whether practised alone, in a group or with a horse, walking meditation offers a unique opportunity to slow down, breathe deeply, and mindfully appreciate the beauty and wonder of our surroundings.
 With its many benefits and ease of practice, walking meditation is a valuable tool for anyone looking to enhance their physical, mental, and emotional resilience.

-To keep up with the latest happenings, last-minute offers and early-bird discounts, you can subscribe to my Savoir Vivre Vignettes Newsletter – fresh-pressed from the south of France.
-And if you’re looking for a body-mind reboot, explore the different Esprit Meraki Retreats options.
+To keep up with the latest happenings here at Esprit Meraki, last-minute offers and early-bird discounts, click on this link to subscribe to my Savoir Vivre Vignettes Newsletter – fresh-pressed from the south of France and access my free Would you like to live a more purposeful, meaningful and impactful Life?
+Quiz.